NoharOSP/Perfect_Works_Build/README.md

 Billy:
 - Goddess Eyes: Ether Up

 Goddess Eyes now raises Ether as part of the theme of reworking defensive buffs.
 Billy was the basis for most balance changes, as he’s arguably the most well-rounded character.
 Outside of low survivability, Billy makes a case for being the best gear pilot and fighter on foot.
-But it’s not really for anything over tuned.
+But it’s not really for anything overtuned.
 His gear damage is just the best in the game with nothing else going for it, and his on foot builds are very flexible at the cost of sacrificing other strengths.
 Raising his DPS with the doubler but lowering his support use, making all of his Ether options phenomenal but crippling his defense, pure support love for weaker offense and defense etc. Outside of quality of life changes that needed to be done simply because they weren’t working, we didn’t want to touch Billy.
 He’s good as is.

 Rico: